Xamla/xamla_egomo/README.md

 * sensor-board with additional IO ports for laser, high-power IR/white LEDs or simple grippers or tactive sensors
 * two side- and front view Logitech C920 cameras in combinaton with a structure IO depth sensor
 * option to directy connect a Robotiq 2-Finger-Gripper-85 + Robotiq FT-300 sensor
+* Easily usable from the Torch7 machine-learning framework (e.g. for deep learning based object detection or advanced RL-experiments)

 ### Xamla Egomo sensor head ROS Package ###